 The application of Black Box Use Cases presents companies with challenges when deriving test cases.
 For example, formal notations such as activity diagrams or state diagrams can be used as a supplement here, because test cases can be derived relatively easily from them.
 In addition, the pre and post conditions of a Use Case are a good source for test cases.
-However, since use cases have relationships or parallel processes, it is not sufficient to consider each Use Case separately in order to test an overall system.
+However, since they have relationships or parallel processes, it is not sufficient to consider each one separately in order to test an overall system.